 – Like to learn more about the sculptures and the area?
 Download the ArtZuid Audiotour App or book a tour with a professional historian via the website of ArtZuid.
 The tours are available in English and Dutch.
 There’s also a catalog with more background information available.

 – Would you like to have your children learn more about art too, or are you perhaps taking them along?
-The ArtZuid organization is also doing a good job of involving children and has a special free educational program for schools in and around Amsterdam, who can use the material in class and visit the exhibition with their own teacher or upon request with a guide.
-Apart from the aforementioned, children can join the kids atelier during the weekends and on Wednesday afternoons and go on Art Camp during the summer.
+The ArtZuid organization is also doing a good job of involving children.
+It has a special free educational program for schools in and around Amsterdam, who can use the material in class and visit the exhibition with their own teacher or upon request with a guide.
+Also, children can join the kids atelier during the weekends and on Wednesday afternoons and go on Art Camp during the summer.

 The other ArtSmart contributions for this month are: